Skip to main content

 Common mortgage types

 A discounted variable rate mortgage offers an initial discount from our Standard Variable Rate.
 If our Standard Variable Rate changes the rate you pay will change as well.
 If the rate goes up then your payment will increase, if the rate goes down your rate will also decrease.
-These mortgage types are linked to our Standard Variable Rate and whilst influenced by Bank of England Base Rate are not directly impacted by Bank Base Rate changes.
+These mortgage types are linked to our Standard Variable Rate and whilst influenced by Bank of England Base Rate are not directly linked to the Bank of England Base Rate.

-A Base Rate Tracker mortgage tracks the Bank of England Base Rate.
-If the rate increases then your payment will increase, if the base rate falls you will benefit from a reduction in your monthly payment.
+A base rate tracker mortgage tracks the Bank of England Base Rate.
+If the rate increases then your payment will increase, if the base rate falls you will benefit from lower monthly payments.

 Specialist mortgage types